cwill83247/mufccardgame/README.md

 Deploying site so live using GitHub Pages

 1. Log in to GitHub and locate the GitHub Repository.
-2. At the top of the Repository locate the "Settings".
+2. Locate the "Settings" option (top of the page).
 3. Click on "Pages" will open "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. The page will automatically refresh.
 6. At the top near github header to locate the now published site link
+7. The link can sometime take a while for your site to be live initally so give it 15 minutes and then use the link to see your deployed site.

 # Testing Tools